kelaiya/FindYourFavPet/README.md

 # KELAIYA PARIKH

 ## Introduction
-Find your favorite octocat by your favorite author.
+Find your favorite pet.

 ## Functionality

-* Fetch a list of all the authors and their octocats.
+* Fetch a list of all the authors and their pets.
-* Allow the user to select their favorite author and see their octocats version.
+* Allow the user to select their favorite author and see their pets version.
-* Allow the user to favoritize any octocats.
+* Allow the user to favoritize any pets.
-* Can see all the octocats that they favoritize.
+* Can see all the pets that they favoritize.

 ## Technologies used